David Villar Player Props: Giants vs. Tigers

-On Friday, David Villar (coming off going 0-for-4) and the San Francisco Giants face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 6:40 PM ET.
+After hitting .182 with a double, three home runs, five walks and seven RBI in his past 10 games, David Villar and the San Francisco Giants face the Detroit Tigers (who will hand the ball to Michael Lorenzen) at 1:10 PM ET on Saturday.

-In his previous game he had a hitless showing (0-for-4) against the Dodgers.
+He had a hitless showing in his most recent game (0-for-5) against the Tigers.

 David Villar Game Info & Props vs. the Tigers